-Dr. James Naigus, most recently the Visiting Assistant Professor of Horn at the University of Iowa, is a performer and composer of broadening recognition.
+Dr. James Naigus is the Instructor of Horn at the University of Central Missouri.
 He studied horn with Jeffrey Agrell at the University of Iowa, studied horn and composition with Paul Basler at the University of Florida during his masters degree, and while attending the University of Michigan for his undergraduate degree studied with Soren Hermansson, Bryan Kennedy, and Adam Unsworth.

 Naigus' compositions have been performed throughout the United States and beyond, with enthusiastic reception and rave review.
 In 2013 he was the Composer-in-Residence at the Southeast Horn Workshop in Richmond, VA.
-In 2009 he was awarded an honorable mention award in the International Horn Society Composition Contest, selected from 85 entries spread over 16 nations.
+In 2009 he was awarded an honorable mention award in the International Horn Society Composition Contest.
 He has written commercial compositions for clients such as Google, University of Michigan, University of Florida, and University of Iowa.
 He is currently published by RM Williams Publishing and Veritas Musica Publishing.

 KBHC Alum: 2004